Overview of Mississippi Retirement Tax Friendliness

 Mississippi exempts all forms of retirement income from taxation, including Social Security benefits, income from an IRA, income from a 401(k) and any pension income.
-The state has low property taxes and moderate sales taxes.
+The state also has relatively low property taxes and relatively moderate sales taxes.

 Annual Social Security Income